- Edited by Kevin M. Beaver, Florida State University, USA and Anthony Walsh, Boise State University, USA

 'This is the most impressive, comprehensive, and informative review of research on biological contributions to criminology.
 It should be required reading for all criminologists who are interested in understanding and explaining criminal behaviour.'

-David P. Farrington, Cambridge University, UK
+David P. Farrington, University of Cambridge, UK

 Extracts from this title are available to view: